 A group of wine industry professionals demonstrated yesterday and lodged a petition at 10 Downing Street in protest of further tax increases on wine included in the upcoming UK budget.

 Organised by Catherine Monahan, managing director of Clink!
-Wines, the protesters included about 50 members of the trade and consumer wine press, participants of a wine club and others.
+Wines, the protesters included about 50 members of the trade and consumer wine press, joined by several wine club participants and other civilians.

 They marched, wearing t-shirts and holding placards featuring Chancellor of the Exchequer Alistair Darling’s face over the slogan ‘Darling, haven’t you had enough?’, and urged the government to roll the duty back from £1.57 to £1 a bottle.

-The editors of trade journals Harpers Wine & Spirit Weekly, The Drinks Business and Off Licence News then joined Monahan to deposit their petitions at 10 Downing Street, home of Prime Minister Gordon Brown.
+The editors of trade journals Harpers Wine & Spirit Weekly and Off Licence News then joined Monahan to deposit their petitions at 10 Downing Street, home of Prime Minister Gordon Brown.

-'It was a very memorable moment,' said Monahan.
+‘It was a bit scary because we were searched, but it was a very memorable moment,’ said Monahan.

 ‘We felt were doing something critical for the industry, presenting a united front instead of just sitting back and complaining.
 We felt we could influence change.’

-Monahan said she was motivated by the realisation that out of the average £4.12 ($5.92) paid for a bottle of wine in the UK, VAT and duty is £2.18 and can increase depending on where the wine is from, whereas a mere £0.25 goes into the winemaking and £0.37 to the grape growers.
+Monahan said she was motivated by the realisation, when launching a new French wine brand Le Beast, that out of the average £4.12 ($5.92) paid for a bottle of wine in the UK, the majority – £2.25 – goes to UK and EU tax, whereas a mere £0.25 goes into the winemaking and £0.37 to grape growers.